02ship/makersbnb/day_plan.md

 - [] multi-date listing
 - [] single-date booking

+**Dillon Float**

+- Plan for demo preparations
-12:30 on day 5
+  - 12:30 on day 5
-no more adding features
+  - no more adding features
-solely focussed on demo/debugging finishing touches
+  - solely focussed on demo/debugging
+  - finishing touches